NSLS-II/ptycho_gui/README.md

 The instruction below is **for admins who have the root priviledge** to install the software at the system level so that *all* users logging in the machine can run the software directly without any setup.

 #### Fully automatic way (recommended)
-1. Create a new conda environment named `ptycho_production`: `sudo conda create -n ptycho_production python=3.6 nsls2ptycho` (If you need beamline-specific packages, such as `hxntools` for HXN, append the package names in the `conda create` command.
+1. Create a new conda environment named `ptycho_production`: `sudo /opt/conda/bin/conda create -p /opt/conda_envs/ptycho_production python=3.6 nsls2ptycho` (If you need beamline-specific packages, such as `hxntools` for HXN, append the package names in the `conda create` command.
 This helps resolve possible conflict/downgrade issues.)
-The conda environment `ptycho_production` is activated under the hood using the `run-ptycho` script to be installed in the next step.
+The conda environment `ptycho_production` is activated under the hood using the `run-ptycho` script to be installed in the last step.
+2. `sudo -i` (switch to `root`)
-2. `sudo /opt/conda_envs/ptycho_production/bin/pip install 'cupy-cudaXX>=6.0.0b3'`, where `XX` is your CUDA toolkit version, available from `nvcc --version`
+3. `/opt/conda_envs/ptycho_production/bin/pip install 'cupy-cudaXX>=6.0.0b3'`, where `XX` is your CUDA toolkit version, available from `nvcc --version`
 3. If needed, copy the script `run-ptycho` in the root of this repo to `/usr/local/bin/`: `sudo cp ./run-ptycho /usr/local/bin/`

 To update the software, simple do `sudo conda update -n ptycho_production nsls2ptycho`